Amalicia/git-tutorial/slides.md

 ## Git Clone
 - ```git clone [url]```
 - Retrieve an existing repository from an existing url
-- Having someone else's tin sent to you
+- Having someone clone a tin and get it sent sent to you
 <!-- .element: class="fragment" -->